 Neighborhood: Pike Place Market

-Another stunner by Hyatt, Motif Seattle will grant you all your meeting and event wishes in one wave of its hospitality wand.
+Another stunner by Hilton, Motif Seattle will grant you all your meeting and event wishes in one wave of its hospitality wand.
 There’s ballrooms, conference rooms, and boardrooms (multiple, mind you) each outfitted with everything you’ll need to make your large scale event run smoothly.
 The Conference Level has ergonomic chairs, non-glare surfaces, great acoustics, and electronic reader boards.
 It’s almost a certainty you’ll find everything your conference or meeting needs in this 22,000 square feet paradise of well thought-out event space.

 Neighborhood: Des Moines, Washington